apastel/ytmusic-deleter/README.md

 # ytmusic-deleter
 A command-line interface for performing batch delete operations on your YouTube Music library.
 You can use this to remove items from both your library and from your uploads.

+New in version 1.3.0, you can also sort your playlists.
+See the Usage information for `sort-playlist`.

 ## Setup
 1. Install [Python](https://www.python.org/downloads/).
 Make sure it is available on your PATH.
 1. Open a command prompt and type `pip install ytmusic-deleter`.
 Use a [virtual environment](https://virtualenv.pypa.io/en/latest/) if you're familiar with the process.